Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/windows-settings.md

 # :material-microsoft-windows: Windows Settings

-Windows Settings is a folder on Atlas that lets you change the most common settings when you set up Atlas.
-For some of these, you may need to use the "Activation" file and activate Windows.

-All of the configuration files listed here are located in the `5.
-Windows Settings` folder.
-In the Atlas folder which is on the Desktop.
-If you deleted the folder, check out [our guide to restore the Atlas folder](../../../faq-and-troubleshooting/common-questions/atlas-folder-missing.md).

-When you run these files, you will go straight to the Windows Settings page for the setting you want to configure.
+This folder contains shortcuts to commonly used Windows Settings for Atlas.
+When you run these shortcuts, you will go straight to the Windows Settings page for the setting you want to configure.

+Each section here corresponds to a sub-folder in the `5.
+Windows Settings` directory located in the Atlas folder, which you can find in the Start Menu or on the desktop.
+Check out [our guide to restore the Atlas folder](../../../faq-and-troubleshooting/common-questions/atlas-folder-missing.md) if you can't find it.

 ## :material-lock-open-outline: Activation

+!!! note "Atlas does not modify Windows activation"
+    Atlas is **not** a pre-activated or pirated version of Windows.

-This file will take you to the page in Windows Settings for Activation.
+This shortcut will take you to the Windows Settings 'Activation' page.
 Before you can change some of the other settings, you will need to activate Windows.

-Atlas requires you to Activate Windows with a valid legitimate license before performing the installation.
-Activation is a one-time thing that you will not have to do again.

-!!! warning "Atlas is not pre-activated"
-    Atlas is **not** a pre-activated version of Windows.
-We require you to Activate Windows with a valid legitimate license before performing the installation.
-Before you buy a Windows license, make sure the seller is trusted and the license is legitimate, no matter where you buy it.

 ## :material-palette-swatch-outline: Colors

-This file will take you to the Windows Settings page for Colors.
-You can change the color and styling of your Atlas installation on this page.
+This shortcut will take you to the Windows Settings 'Colors' page.
+Here, you can change the accent color and other related options for your Atlas installation.

 ## :material-clock-outline: Date & Time

-This file will take you to the Windows Settings Date & Time page.
+This shortcut will take you to the Windows Settings 'Date & Time' page.
 On this page, you can change and correct how your Atlas installation shows the time and date.

 ## :material-apps: Default Apps

-This file will take you to the page in Windows Settings called Default Apps.
-You can change the default apps for certain file types on this page.
-For instance, you can change the default browser from Internet Explorer to Chrome.
+This shortcut will take you to the Windows Settings 'Default Apps' page.
+Here, you can change the default apps for specific file types.
+For instance, you can change the default browser.

+## :material-clock-fast: Default Graphics Settings (HAGS)

+This shortcut will take you to the Windows Settings 'Default Graphics Settings' page.
+Here, you can select options such as [Hardware Accelerated GPU Scheduling](https://devblogs.microsoft.com/directx/hardware-accelerated-gpu-scheduling/).

 ## :material-monitor-screenshot: Desktop Icons

-This file will take you to the Windows Settings page for desktop icon settings.
-On this page, you can change what icons you want to see on your desktop.
+This shortcut will take you to the settings page for desktop icons.
+You can change the icons you want to see on your desktop.

 ## :material-alphabetical: Language

-This file will take you to the Windows Settings page for language settings.
-You can change the display and input language of your Atlas installation on this page.
+This shortcut will take you to the Windows Settings 'Language & Region' page.
+Here, you can change your Atlas installation's display and input language.

 ## :material-account-eye-outline: Privacy

-This file will take you to the Windows Settings page for Privacy.
-On this page, you can change how private your Atlas installation is.
+This shortcut will take you to the Windows Settings 'Privacy & Security' page.
+Here, you can change how private your Atlas installation is.

 ## :material-globe-model: Region

-This file will take you to the Windows Settings page to change your country and region settings.
+This shortcut will take you to the legacy settings page for region settings.
+Here, you have more control over the standard Windows Settings 'Language & Region' page.

 ## :material-menu: Taskbar

-This file will take you to the Windows Settings page for the Taskbar.
-On this page, you can customize the taskbar to your liking.
+This shortcut will take you to the Windows Settings 'Taskbar' page.
+Here, you can customize the taskbar to your liking.